 "So, that being the situation, will you drive me out there?" asked Hakuo.

-"I can't find the place on my own, and the airport seems like a lot of trouble for a couple hours worth of flight… Taking a car is better."
+"I can't find the place on my own, and the airport seems like a lot of trouble for not even a couple hours worth of flight… Taking a car is better."

-"I'm sorry, but, no." He lowered his eyes from the intense gaze that snapped his way.
+"I'm sorry, but, no." Nono lowered his eyes from the intense gaze that snapped his way.
 "I can't take you away from everyone, it's wrong!
 It wouldn't be fair."

 "Fair to whom?
 The Lands don't want me back," Hakuo explained.
 "And they're not my real family,"